 What to write on a gift tag?

-The most universal and always correct phrase is “Eid Mubarak,” which means “Blessed Holidays.”
-You can also write “Eid Saeed” (Happy Eid) or simply, in your language, “Happy Eid to you and your family.”
-You don’t have to bother with complicated Arabic poems: simple, warm wishes from the heart combined with the phrase “Eid Mubarak” will be a hit.
+The most universal and safe phrase is ‘Eid Mubarak,’ which means ‘Blessed Holidays.’
+You can also write ‘Eid Saeed’ (Happy Eid) or simply, in your language, ‘Happy Eid to you and your family.’
+There is no need for complicated Arabic poems: simple, warm wishes from the heart combined with the phrase ‘Eid Mubarak’ will be a hit.

 How to Wrap an Eid Gift?
 The Final Touch

-Details: Add a wide, satin ribbon.
+Details: Add a wide satin ribbon.
 You can attach a small decoration to it, such as a dried flower or a small wooden lantern-shaped pendant.